-- a. adds the correct proportion of carrier to the SSB signal - b. mixes the audio and RF signals in the correct proportions - c. translates the SSB signal to the required frequency - d. mixes the two sidebands in the correct proportions

-5. In the transmitter block diagram shown, the "linear amplifier":
+- a. adds the correct proportion of carrier to the SSB signal - b. mixes the audio and RF signals in the correct proportions - c. translates the SSB signal to the required frequency - 5.
+In the transmitter block diagram shown, the "linear amplifier":